trump’s attempted coup – Day 3

 Trump has been encouraging his gun toting white supremacist supporters to come to Washington and march.
 There are significant fears of violence in the nation’s Capitol.
 The national guard has been called up and D.C. residents have been warned by their government to stay away from the federal center.
 This situation is nothing less than a national disgrace.

-Congress could be meeting all day, well into the night and perhaps into Thursday as Trump loyalists in both houses insist on debating the validity of the Electoral College votes, all properly certified as required by the Constitution and specified by the legislatures of the fifty states and the District of Columbia.
+Congress could be meeting all day, well into the night and perhaps into Thursday as Trump loyalists in both houses insist on debating the validity of the Electoral College votes, all properly certified as required by the Constitution and by laws enacted by the fifty states and the District of Columbia.

 More vocal critics accuse the Republicans of treason.
 I just see them making fools of themselves.
 They range from Josh Hawley of Missouri, a young, ambitious and in-over-his-head politician hoping to win the favor of the Trumpies for future exploits.
-To Ted Cruz of Texas, the self-proclaimed constitutional law expert who appears to me to be thinking of some other constitution, maybe in some other country down the road.
-A special mention is needed to point out Senator Kelly Loeffler of Georgia.
+To Ted Cruz of Texas, the self-proclaimed constitutional law expert who appears to me to be thinking of some other constitution, maybe in some other country.
+A special mention is earned by Senator Kelly Loeffler of Georgia.
 The never elected Loeffler, facing the voters in today’s balloting, waited until last night to announce she will oppose some of the electoral votes in tomorrow’s session.
 That seems to make for a strange campaign slogan, “Vote for me today Georgia and I’ll vote to disenfranchise you tomorrow.”
 Think Georgians.
 Think!

 Links to previous entries in this series….